amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/README.md

 ### Tag-based Regulation

+Tag-based regulation allows evolving programs to instantiate gene regulatory networks using tag-based referencing.
+This functionality allows programs to dynamically adjust which module is triggered by a particular call based on prior inputs.
+Specifically, we implemented tag-based genetic regulation in the context of a linear GP system (SignalGP); however, our approach is applicable to any tag-enabled GP system.

+To implement tag-based genetic regulation, we supplement the instruction set with promoter and repressor instructions that, when executed, adjust how well subsequent tag-based references match with a target module.
+Intuitively, promoters increase a target module's tag-match score with subsequent references, thereby increasing its chances of being triggered; repressors have the opposite effect.
+When determining which module to reference in response to a call instruction, each module's tag-match score is a function of how well the module's tag matches the call instruction's tag as well as the module's regulatory value.

 ### SignalGP

 ![sgp-cartoon](./media/sgp-cartoon.svg)

+SignalGP defines a way of organizing and interpreting genetic programs to afford computational evolution access to the [event-driven programming paradigm](https://en.wikipedia.org/wiki/Event-driven_programming).
 In SignalGP, program execution is signal-driven.
 Programs are segmented into genetic modules (or functions), and each module can be independently triggered in response to a signal.
 Each module associates a tag with a linear sequence of instructions.
-Tags are labels that can mutate and evolve, and the similarity (or dissimilarity) between any two tags can be computed.
-In this work, tags are represented as fixed-length bit strings, and we compute the similarity, or match-score, between any two tags using the streak metric (Downing, 2015).
+In this work, tags are represented as fixed-length bit strings.

 SignalGP makes the concept of events or signals explicit: all signals contain a tag and any associated data.